-Not only is the player expected to know how to run the campaign, but they must also be in position to see how the different pieces of the campaign fit into the bigger puzzle.
+Not only is the player expected to know how to run the campaign, but they must also be in a position to see how the different pieces of the campaign fit into the bigger puzzle.

 Finding a Utility Player in Singapore

-Back then, before the internet became a thing, you could have just whipped up a job post with all the listed descriptions of a utility player and the next thing you know you’re interviewing a bunch of them But sadly, things have changed and only a few college programs are cranking out individuals that fit the bill.
+Back then, before the internet became a thing, you could have just whipped up a job post with all the listed descriptions of a utility player, and the next thing you know you’re interviewing a bunch of them But sadly, things have changed and only a few college programs are cranking out individuals that fit the bill.

 So your best shot is on preying on marketing, PR, and communication graduates that happen to have worked with a marketing agency before.